 Unfortunately, there is a cost to get into the park, but at least it isn’t too bad.
 Since 1987, the park has charged per vehicle.
 For cars, there is a $30 entrance fee.
 For motorcycles, it is $25.

-Best Things to Do at Big Island Volcano National Park
+What to Do at Hawaii Volcanoes National Park

-When you first drive through the entrance of the Hawaii Volcano National Park, you may find yourself on a foreign planet.
+When you first drive through the Hawaii Volcano National Park entrance, you may find yourself on a foreign planet.
 At least, that will be what it seems like.

 Well, there are tons of things for you to see and do at this UNESCO World Heritage Site.